4W4I5/Semester-5-Notes/OS/OS 24 August, 2023.md

 	- Data Processing
 		- Processor perform some arithmetic or logic operation on data
 	- Control
-		- Special instructions that might specify what the processor to do next, just as jump to a new instruction number
+		- Instruction that specifies that the sequence of execution to be altered

 - ### 1.4 What is an interrupt
 	- Improves processor utilization